NIST 800-171 Incident Response Plan & Reporting Requirements

 A response plan for an incident is the instruction that the response team follows when an event occurs.

-The purpose of an incident response plan is to protect sensitive data from a security breach, just as contingency plans are used to ensure the continuity of business processes and services during a malfunction.
+An incident response plan protects sensitive data from a security breach, just as contingency plans ensure the continuity of business processes and services during a malfunction.

 NIST Incident Response Requirements